 B) A line graph is appropriate for continuous data.
 A bar graph is more appropriate for data that fall into categories with no intermediate points.
 In this case, time is continuous.
 We measured it in five increments but it is possible to have measurements in between the five.

-I4.
 Remove the strips from the test tubes after about 60 minutes and examine the potatoes.
 Is one of them limp?
 Is one firm?
-Record your observations in the table on the answer sheet.
+Record your observations in your notebook.

-I5.
-Explain your observations on the answer sheet.
+Explain your observations.
 Be sure to mention where the concentration of water molecules is greater (and salt is less) and where the concentration of water molecules is less (salt is greater).

 Below: The potato strip on the left was in fresh water and the strip on the right was in NaCl for 60 minutes.